 Evaluating your position in a DevOps maturity model leads to a range of business benefits.
 These frameworks enable you to:

-• Create more focused and effective progression strategies free of low-value objectives.
+- Develop more focused and effective progression strategies that eliminate low-value objectives.

-• Get insights into best practices concerning DevOps security, release cycles, testing, team culture, staff management, etc.
+- Gain insights into best practices for DevOps security, release cycles, testing, team culture, staff management, and more.

-• Get a better sense of industry standards and see how your operations compare to peers and competitors.
+- Gain a deeper understanding of industry standards and assess how your operations stack up against peers and competitors.

-Investing time and money into moving up the DevOps maturity model is also highly beneficial.
+Investing time and money in advancing the DevOps maturity model is also highly beneficial.
 Each subsequent stage leads to faster time-to-market, improved reliability, reduced IT costs, and better-performing teams.

 Learn the difference between SRE and DevOps, two closely related IT practices that speed up development and help companies create high-quality software.